TheForsakenFurby/Surface-Rules-Guide-Minecraft-JE-1.18/Guide.md

 `offset` works like a customizable surface depth modifier, adding the specified integer value to the depth, but without any of the variation.
 If you set this to `0`, nothing changes, but if you set it to `19`, the depth increases to a constant 20 blocks when `add_surface_depth` and `add_surface_secondary_depth` are set to false, or a variation from 20-28 blocks when both are set to `true`.
 As with those, the value for `offset` can be set independently of everything else. `offset` can also be negative, which will decrease the depth by a constant value (useful if you want the variation from `add_surface_depth` but not quite as deep).
 If the total depth in a column goes to zero or is negative, no blocks are placed. *(Remember that this condition by default starts with a depth of 1, so when both `add_surface_depth` and `add_surface_secondary_depth` are set to false, an `offset` of `0` is fine, but an `offset` of `-1` is not.)*

 Positive `offset` values will still increase the number of blocks in when `surface_type` is set to `ceiling` (and negative values will still decrease the number of blocks).

+  <h3>UPCOMING: 22w03a and beyond</h3>

+As of the most recent snapshots, the `add_surface_secondary_depth` field has been replaced with the `secondary_depth_range`, which takes an integer.
+Instead of adding another 0-4 blocks with its unique noise, it now takes that unique noise and maps it between 0 and the field's integer value.
+That means you should get the same (or at least roughly the same) generation from before by setting `secondary_depth_range` to `4`.
+Setting this to higher numbers will lead to more variation and on average more layers, with lower numbers leading to less variation and on average less layers.
+Setting this to `0` should prevent secondary depth from happening entirely, as if `add_surface_secondary_depth` was `false`.

   <h3>Examples:</h3>